ilswh/play-in-python/README.md

 ## Credits

-The youtube video by KITE was of great help for me to be able to get started and the markdown builder a huge timesaver and creates a bigger understand of how to create README and TESTING files.
+The youtube video by Kite was of great help for me to be able to get started and the markdown builder a huge timesaver and creates a bigger understand of how to create README and TESTING files.

 ### Content